knowledge-kitchen

 Yes.
 If the course requires a textbook, acquire the textbook unless the instructor says otherwise.
 University education is expensive.
 The total cost of all textbooks is a minuscule fraction of that overall cost.

-Many professors believe that textbook pricing is a bit of a scam.
+Many instructors believe that textbook pricing is a bit of a scam.
 But a good textbook can be invaluable.

 Should I do the assigned readings?